-We know this is an extremely worrying time for you.
 Discover Uni is working with its UK partners and with universities and colleges to ensure you have the information and guidance you need.
-This is a fast-developing situation and our aim is to keep you as up to date as possible.
+This is a changing situation and our aim is to keep you as up to date as possible.
 Further information will be added as it becomes available so keep checking back.

 This page focuses on information about higher education.

 If you are a current student, your university or college should be your first port of call with queries about your course, accommodation, or immigration status.

 Applications and admissions